steroid-app/steroid-app.github.io/README.md

 let current_weather = await steroid.weather.current();
 ```

-> You must have already saved your location and API token.
+> You must have already saved your location and API token on Steroid's webpage.

-> By default, this function will prevent you from calling it in less than an hour if you already recieved information from the server.
+> By default, this function will prevent you from calling it in less than an hour.

 #